 North Vancouver Senior Home Care | July 18, 2023

 The causes of cataracts can vary.
-As mentioned above, some can be present at birth.
-In adults, some cataracts are caused by ultraviolet light exposure, while others are the result of previous eye injury.
-Cataracts can also form after eye surgery or as a result of diabetes.
-Some reports link smoking, alcohol consumption, sustained exposure to sunlight, and/or steroid usage to cataracts.
+Some cataract types are caused by ultraviolet light exposure, while others are a previous eye injury.
+Cataracts can form after eye surgery or as a result of diabetes.
+Some reports link cataracts to smoking, alcohol consumption, sustained exposure to sunlight, and steroid use.

-When cataracts develop due to aging, as most do, they are most commonly a result of the proteins contained in the eye’s lens bunching together and in turn, distorting vision.
+When cataracts develop in one’s mature years, they are commonly the result of proteins in the eye’s lens that bunch together and distort vision.
 Cataracts can affect one or both eyes.
 Sometimes small cataracts only affect partial vision.
 However, generally, cataracts continue to grow larger over time, causing multiple vision problems.

 Those in the medical field recommend comprehensive eye exams every two years for adults 60 years and older.
 These types of exams can detect early signs of cataracts, as well as other diseases that affect the eyes (e.g., glaucoma, macular degeneration).
 For cataracts in the early stages, prescription glasses may help alleviate some of the early symptoms.
 In other cases, surgery is needed to replace the old lens with an artificial lens.